AztecProtocol/aztec-connect-bridges/src/bridges/uniswapv3/spec.md

 These are the Aztec Connect bridges for Uniswap V3 Liquidity Provision.
-There is a main bridge, the SyncUniswapV3Bridge, and a secondary bridge, the AsyncUniswapV3Bridge.
+There is a main bridge, the SyncUniswapV3Bridge, and a secondary bridge, the UniRangeOrderBridge.
 The main bridge handles standard LPing where two assets are provided, and an NFT representing the position is returned, while the secondary bridge is used for range orders. which is just LPing outside the current tick range.
 See : https://docs.uniswap.org/protocol/concepts/V3-overview/range-orders#:~:text=In%20typical%20order%20book%20markets,liquidity%20within%20a%20specific%20range.

 The flows for the two bridges are presented as follows: